trrapp12/SHAKEABLE/README.md

 > "The die has been cast."  --Julius Caesar

 An innovative approach to the dice game 21.

+**SHAKE YOUR PHONE TO ROLL THE DICE!!!**

 First to 20 wins.
-Uses Vanilla Javascript to track state, scores of players, and display updated information.
+Uses the <a href="https://developer.mozilla.org/en-US/docs/Web/API/Accelerometer">Accelerometer API</a> to roll the dice, along with Vanilla Javascript to track state, scores of players, and display updated information.

 <br/>
 <br/>